 In cooperation with the Government, the Parliament has approved support packages and financial aids for vulnerable people, particularly low-paid workers who are most affected by the pandemic.

-- Parliamentary business has been restricted and generally relates to urgent COVID-19 business
+- Parliamentary business was restricted and generally related to urgent COVID-19 business.

 Israel (1 July 2020)